Aerial Rat Baiting

 Sorry, I'm coming at this more from a conservationist perspective than from a hunter's. here: As TrackandGrab already stated Huntaz are the First Conservationist!!!

 1. What is the minimum distance from the fence that they will drop the poison inside as an effort to minimize the chance of rats dieing outside and possibly poisoning, pigs, dogs, or even people?
 From my understanding it is figured out depending on the size of the area and then they figure what the distribution rate is for that area.
 So what that means is that in theory the whole area will be covered evenly throughout its entirety.
 Which figures that it would be dropped fairly close to the the fenceline.
-My biggest concern is that they cannot guarantee containment within said area Suspect Suspect Suspect Or what happens if there are still pigs within said fence?
+My biggest concern is that they cannot guarantee containment within said area Or what happens if there are still pigs within said fence?
 We know that pigs eat this like candy so if the pigs eat up all the bait then what? they die and one whole cycle of baiting has just lost its efficacy on rats because it was eaten by the pigs etc. etc. Most every fenced unit on Oahu borders a public hunting area (Not sure about the other islands but I would assume some are) now what happens if a big rain event occurs after a drop the runoff drains into the streams from the slopes on down the river and out of the fence via the rainwater.
 Now all this bait ends up in a public hunting area where you guessed it, A Hunter and his dogs go hunting.
 And theres alot more to consider here but thats just one terrifying example

 2. Will there be warning signs and public announcements so that hunters can avoid the surrounding area with dogs until safe again?
 Yes, this is an absolutely needed protocol and as far as ive been informed it is definately gonna happen.
 But to what extent is uncertain, you know how these people like to put this kinda thing in the back page in the no-look section in the smallest ad size possible.
 The thing is they dont even know themselves how long is needed for an area to be "SAFE" again.
 In my opinion there really needs to be alot more studies done before this is done in such a wide and large scale.